AlaskaAirlines/auro-button/README.md

 ### IE11 Support

 **Displaimer:** While these components are supported in IE, there may be issues with loading the [web components polyfill](https://www.webcomponents.org/polyfills).
 Please consult their documentation when supporting IE11.

-## Deprecated

-During the transition from Orion to Auro, there will be specific actions taken to address a clean transition and proper deprecation of Orion resources.

-1. `<ods-button>` will continue to be supported until an official EOL has been communicated
-1. [Alternate build solutions](#alternate-build-solutions) are no longer supported and will be removed with next MAJOR release

 ## Responsive support